 1991 – The Lanesboro Area Habitat Improvement Crew becomes a Regional crew directed by a Regional Habitat Coordinator based out of the Rochester Regional Office.
 The crew starts to do habitat improvement on streams outside of the Lanesboro Management Area for the first time since the 1960’s.
 Work starts on Hay Creek in 1991 and continues through 1994.
 Two additional Regional projects have been completed since Hay Creek (Gilbert Creek in 1997 and Pickwick Creek in 1999).
 The first use of jetted post cribs starts on the Hay Creek Project but are rarely used today and only in certain areas where large logs are not readily available for the traditional log cribs.

 1994 – First major woody debris project completed by the Regional Habitat Improvement Crew (Hay Creek).
 Entire project (except 2 banks) was completed using only woody debris for cover and erosion control.
 This was also the first major project using root wads.

-2004 - The MNDNR Lanesboro Fisheries Office is restructured to manage all of southeast Minnesota's trout stream resource (Olmsted, Fillmore, Houston, Winona, Wabasha, Goodhue county).
-The Lanesboro Habitat Improvment Crew is responsible for all MNDNR habitat improvement while the Lanesboro Fisheries Management staff begin management of all trout streams in that area.
+2004 - The MNDNR Lanesboro Fisheries Office is restructured to manage all of southeast Minnesota's trout stream resource (Olmsted, Fillmore, Houston, Winona, Wabasha, Goodhue counties).
+The Lanesboro Habitat Improvement Crew is responsible for all MNDNR habitat improvement while the Lanesboro Fisheries Management staff begin management of all trout streams in that area.

 2005-2008 - The Habitat Improvement Crew and supervisors successfully complete training in stream geomorphology and channel design.
 Supervisors and crew leaders become Erosion/Sediment Control Specialists by continuing their education through the University of Minnesota's Inspector/Installer/Site Management programs.